-Being confident in a forex broker allows traders to devote all their time and attention into perfecting their strategies and becoming a successful forex trader.
+Being confident in a forex broker allows traders to devote all their time and attention to perfecting their strategies and becoming successful forex traders.

 While there’s no one right way to start forex trading, there are common paths that many traders follow.